domchu/ts-slider/ts-slider/README.md

 ### NOTE:
 **The slides id must be a number**
-**All slides image,title, description, link and button text must be a string**
+**All slides image,title, description, link and button text must be a string** **The title, description, link and button are all optional in the slides array of object, only image is a must**

 ---
 ### ICONS